 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Single-family detached homes are the single most common housing type in Dickinson, accounting for 54.58% of the city's housing units.
-Other types of housing that are prevalent in Dickinson include large apartment complexes or high rise apartments ( 24.14%), duplexes, homes converted to apartments or other small apartment buildings ( 8.38%), and a few mobile homes or trailers ( 6.48%).
+Single-family detached homes are the single most common housing type in Dickinson, accounting for 50.74% of the city's housing units.
+Other types of housing that are prevalent in Dickinson include large apartment complexes or high rise apartments ( 29.71%), duplexes, homes converted to apartments or other small apartment buildings ( 8.55%), and a few row houses and other attached homes ( 5.71%).

-Relative to North Dakota, our data show that Dickinson's latest annual appreciation rate is lower than 50% of the other cities and towns in North Dakota.
+Relative to North Dakota, our data show that Dickinson's latest annual appreciation rate is higher than 60% of the other cities and towns in North Dakota.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Dickinson differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Dickinson - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Dickinson real estate investment or home purchase decisions.